-- Debtor fails to execute a compulsory court judgment. - Debtor's principal debt is at least 3 weeks overdue and exceeds € 4268 (for limited liability and joint stock companies) or € 2134 (for other commercial establishments). - Payment of salaries and other employment or social security-related payments is at least 2 months overdue. - · Violation of legal protection proceedings.
+- Debtor fails to execute a compulsory court judgment. - Debtor's principal debt is at least 3 weeks overdue and exceeds € 4268 (for limited liability and joint stock companies) or € 2134 (if the debtor is another kind of entity, e. g. a partnership), and the creditor has sent a warning to the debtor's legal address regarding intention to file an insolvency application, and the debtor has not settled their debt liabilities or raised substantiated objections within 3 weeks. - Payment of salaries and other employment or social security-related payments is at least 2 months overdue. - Debtor cannot settle liabilities in the plan of measures of legal protection proceedings (LPP). - Debtor has not fulfilled its debt liabilities due for more than two months.